Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 15. You wear only white and black

-As a law student, with all your fashion sense, you are only limited to dress in two colors; black and white; and you cannot style your gowns or wigs to suit your preference.
-There are laws for dress colors and designs, and thou shall not depart from them!
+As a law student, with all your fashion sense, you are only limited to dressing in two colours; black and white; and you cannot style your gowns or wigs to suit your preference.
+There are laws for dress colours and designs, and thou shall not depart from them!

 16. If you do not graduate from law school, you cannot practice law